 /*# sourceMappingURL=/path/to/thefile.css.map */

-For example in the case of Bootstrap.css you can find the comment refering to the SourceMaps file at the end as follows:
+For example in the case of Bootstrap.css you can find the comment referring to the SourceMaps file at the end as follows:

 /*# sourceMappingURL=bootstrap.css.map */